awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 In this wait event, a thread is in the process of handling a new connection\.

 **io/table/sql/handler**
 This is a table I/O wait event\.
 Typically, these types of events can be followed by a nested event such as a file I/O event\.
-For more information about 'atom' and 'molecule' events in the Performance Schema, see [ Performance Schema Atom and Molecule Events](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-atom-molecule-events.html) in the MySQL documentation\.
+For more information about 'atom' and 'molecule' events in the Performance Schema, see [ Performance Schema atom and molecule events](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-atom-molecule-events.html) in the MySQL documentation\.

 **lock/table/sql/handler**
 This wait event is a table lock wait event handler\.
-For more information about 'atom' and 'molecule' events in the Performance Schema, see [ Performance Schema Atom and Molecule Events](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-atom-molecule-events.html) in the MySQL documentation\.
+For more information about 'atom' and 'molecule' events in the Performance Schema, see [ Performance Schema atom and molecule events](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-atom-molecule-events.html) in the MySQL documentation\.

 **synch/cond/mysys/my\_thread\_var::suspend**
 In this wait event, threads are suspended when they are waiting on a condition\.
 For example, this event occurs when threads are waiting for table level lock\.
 We recommend that you investigate your workload to see what threads might be acquiring table locks on your DB instance\.
-For more information about table locking in MySQL, see [Table Locking Issues](https://dev.mysql.com/doc/refman/5.6/en/table-locking.html) in the MySQL documentation\.
+For more information about table locking in MySQL, see [Table locking issues](https://dev.mysql.com/doc/refman/5.6/en/table-locking.html) in the MySQL documentation\.

 **synch/cond/sql/MDL\_context::COND\_wait\_status**
 In this wait event, there are threads waiting on a table metadata lock\.
-For more information, see [Optimizing Locking Operations](https://dev.mysql.com/doc/refman/5.6/en/locking-issues.html) in the MySQL documentation\.
+For more information, see [Optimizing locking operations](https://dev.mysql.com/doc/refman/5.6/en/locking-issues.html) in the MySQL documentation\.

 **synch/cond/sql/MYSQL\_BIN\_LOG::COND\_done**
 In this wait event, there is a thread waiting on a binlog file that is being written to disk\.
 Binary logging contention can occur on databases with a very high change rate\.

 **synch/mutex/innodb/aurora\_lock\_thread\_slot\_futex**
 In this wait event, there is a thread that is waiting on an InnoDB record lock\.
 If you see this event, check your database for conflicting workloads\.
-For more information, see [InnoDB Locking](https://dev.mysql.com/doc/refman/5.6/en/innodb-locking.html) in the MySQL documentation\.
+For more information, see [InnoDB locking](https://dev.mysql.com/doc/refman/5.6/en/innodb-locking.html) in the MySQL documentation\.

 **synch/mutex/innodb/buf\_pool\_mutex**
 In this wait event, a thread has acquired a lock on the InnoDB buffer pool\.